DiUS/precise-theme-starter/README.md

 With that done:

-1. Change to the directory your copied this repository.
-2. Install project depenencies using `npm install`
+1. Install project depenencies using `npm install`
-3. Run the developer server with `grunt`
+2. Run the developer server with `grunt`

+**Develop Profile**

 Open http://localhost:9001/profile in your browser.

-You should see a Profile with default styling.
+**Develop Portfolio**

+Open http://localhost:9001/portfolio in your browser.

 ## Make it look good